michaelfpet/cadence-workshop/PREREQ.md

 ## Prerequisites to run the Cadence server locally

 You need to install prerequisites which are necessary to run Cadence.
-You need `git`, `docker` and `docker-compose`.
+You need `git`, `docker-compose` and `go` compiler.
 If you're missing any of them, follow the next session for your OS for step-by-step guidance:

 ## MacOS